AijaMonika/Grupu-projekts-LABIRINTS/README.md

 # Grupu-projekts-LABIRINTS
 A group project for finding a path in a maze.
+The solution is a sum of coins collected on the way out of the maze.
+(If there are multiple solutions, the solution is the one with LEAST coins collected.)

 Made by Aleksis Java and Aija Monika Vainiņa.

 ## PROMPTS (@ChatGPT4) & BRAINING (Short Recaps)
 **SOLUTION for each maze:**